List of Hindu deities: Brahma

 Brahma is the god of creation, and the first of the Trimurti.
 His consort, as well as his shakti (divine energy), is Saraswati, the goddess of learning.
 He is identified with the Vedic creator god, Prajapati.
 His abode is at Satyaloka.
 The deity is said to have been born out of a lotus that grew out of the navel of Vishnu.
 He was given the four Vedas by Vishnu, and instructed to commence the act of creation.
-Brahma is not widely revered in contemporary Hinduism, as no major tradition emerged around his worship, as they did for Vishnu and Shiva.
-Some of the epithets offered to Brahma include:
+Brahman is not widely revered in contemporary Hinduism, as no major tradition emerged around his worship, as they did for Vishnu and Shiva.
+Some of the epithets offered to Brahman include: